 PlaneTags are made from actual retired aircraft fuselage, not merely stamped metal.
 Because PlaneTags are made from real fuselage, each PlaneTag bears the color, thickness, and wear and tear from the portion of the fuselage from which it was cut and it is therefore rare to create two identical PlaneTags.
 These variations and imperfections are not product flaws.
 They are part of the beauty of PlaneTags.
 As a result, you will not have an option to select the color of your PlaneTag.
 The images on this website are provided for reference only and should not be used as the sole basis for choosing a particular PlaneTag.

-* Please Note: international shipping takes 8-15 days / no duties or taxes included.
+* Please Note: Domestic Shipping: 3-5 Days.
+International Shipping: 8-15 days / no duties or taxes included.

 Caution: Not recommended for children under 8 years of age.
 This product contains chemical-based paint which may cause respiratory irritation if ingested or inhaled in large quantities.
 Keep out of mouth.